9 Most Popular Diamond Shapes for Engagement Rings in 2023

 The shape of a marquise diamond exhibits a flaw known as the bowtie effect.
 This flaw is caused by the diamond's shape and uneven light distribution.
 A dark or gray shadow at the diamond’s center characterizes this effect.
 The shadow can be detrimental to the diamond’s beauty.

 The two sharp tips at each end of a marquise diamond are prone to chipping and banging.
-You must take extra caution when wearing this diamond.
-However, you can solve this problem by opting for V-shaped prongs to protect the sharp edges.
+While you need to take extra caution when wearing this diamond, this problem be addressed by opting for V-shaped prongs to protect the sharp edges.

 Marquise diamonds reflect and refract light brilliantly.
-However, the sharp tips at the ends predominantly trap yellow light, which overshadows other colors and distracts the eye.
+However, the sharp tips at the ends predominantly trap yellow light, overshadowing other colors and distracting the eye.

 The Asscher cut diamond is a vintage diamond with a modern twist.
 It is a 21st-century version of the emerald diamond and is elegant and bold in every aspect.